Sintexer/learning-path/backend/persistence/JPA.md

 But also when using `@MapsId` there is no much sense for biderectional assocoation since Post and PostDetails share the same `id`, so you can easily fetch PostDetails having only Post.

 By default the name of the column of the field with `@MapsId` annotation will be field name + `_id`, but if you want to change it (e.g., to `id`, at least because it is a primary key) use good old `@JoinColumn(name = "desired_column_name")`

+## N+1 for 2nd layer cache

+If you use 2nd layer cache, you could also face N+1.
+If you query for PostComment where each comment has a field of Post, than for each PostComment a SELECT query for Post is executed if PostComment is not yet in the 2nd layer cache.